AndyHsiao0223/youtube_clone/README.md

 # youtube_clone
-I use this project to pratice my skills.
-Hope I can become a better programmer in Frontend.
+I use this project to pratice React, Rapid API and Deployment.

 ## Deployment
 [Deploy on Netlify](https://cute-jalebi-add575.netlify.app)